 Hiroshi Mehata / Mehata Sentimental Legend

-The Factors that have created a sense for perceiving “the atmosphere” that invisible by under the unconscious (what is known as "Kami", "Kegare ", or "Kotodama" ) what has been formed Japanese history, spirit and culture, and The infinite chain of "Image" that are included to all things that create the human memory is represented as a symbol pattern/noise sound in his concept called Noum.
+The Factors that have created a sense for perceiving “the atmosphere” that invisible by under the unconscious (what is known as "Kami", "Kegare ", or "Kotodama", etc. ) what has been formed Japanese history, spirituality and cultural formation, and The infinite chain of "Image" that are included to all things that create the human memory is represented as a symbol pattern/noise sound in his concept called Noum.

 Released as Mehata Sentimental Legend with music album Noum Zeccyou from Germany's netlabel Mind Plug Records in 2011.

 In 2013, had a first solo exhibition as a visual artist, Mehata Hiroshi- Noum Zeccyou at Gallery TEXU in Spain.

 In recent years, Mehata has also shown in Portugal, Italy, Indonesia, Tunisia, Australia, and Japan.